Find an Orthodontist near you

 Do braces look good on small teeth?

 If you’re still worried that having braces might make your teeth appear even smaller, your orthodontist might recommend clear aligners so that the full surface of your teeth is still visible.
+Depending upon the size and length of the teeth, sometimes clear aligners are not the ideal option as the clear aligner will have less overall tooth surface area to grip the teeth.
+This good grip is required for effective orthodontic tooth movement with aligners.
+Your specialist orthodontist will advise you regarding the best treatment option and sequencing for your individual case.

 How useful was this article?